Itsy Docs

 • Status (Draft, Active, Inactive, Archived)

-• Tags and type-specific attributes
+• Type-specific attributes

 • Participant combinations